Mixer with Pitched-Blade Turbine Impeller Using Nitsche Immersed Boundary#

 Mesh Adaptation#

-We use Mesh Adaptation on the fluid velocity, so that cells are refined in cells where the fluid velocity changes the most.
+We use Mesh Adaptation on the fluid velocity, so that cells are refined where the fluid velocity changes the most.

 subsection mesh adaptation